keenanromain/nand2tetris/README.md

 All material originally from the book, <a href="https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686/ref=ed_oe_p">"The Elements of Computing Systems"</a>

-All lessons can be found below: http://nand2tetris.org/course.php
+All lessons can be found at
+http://nand2tetris.org/course.php

 For future reference: